 - Students with a baccalaureate degree in business or economics from an AACSB-accredited school who are not automatically waived from foundation classes based on undergraduate coursework but who have previously taken an equivalent course may demonstrate competency in a foundation subject by passing a departmental waiver exam.

 - Students who do not have a baccalaureate degree in business or economics from an AACSB-accredited school may take the departmental exam if they have previously taken an equivalent course within the past seven years.

-- Students who possess a business degree from a non-AACSB-accredited school may also request waiver of a foundation course without examination.
+- Students who possess a four-year business degree from a non-AACSB-accredited school may also request waiver of a foundation course without examination.
 In order to be considered for a waiver of a foundation course without examination, the following will be needed:

 - The student must be able to provide a course syllabus for at least two courses taken in the discipline.

 - The student must also indicate the textbook used for the course and provide a table of contents if possible.